knoxjeffrey/knoxjeffrey.github.io/_posts/2015-02-25-course-three-week-three-capybara-and-xpath.markdown

       end
     end

 Now it's nice and easy to understand what the scenario is testing.
-Although writing in xPath is tricky compared to other techniques I prefer to use it in situations were the other alternatives require me to edit my view code.
+Although using xPath in Capybara is tricky compared to the other ways I prefer to use it in situations were the other alternatives require me to edit my view code.